luncgoblins/goblin-vesting/README.md

 ![life_cycle](https://github.com/luncgoblins/goblin-vesting/assets/29800180/70746115-06c6-449d-a73b-afd07453fbc1)

 After contract expiry most of the functions are deactivated.
 Members may be still eligibile to withdraw the remaining unlock that they have accrued (but not withdrawn) during the active period

+## Funding the Contract

+You can fund the contract by directly using the standard CW20 `Trasfer` message to send the desired amount of CW20 tokens to the contract.
+Please, be aware that sending a token to the conctract will lock up the funds and realease it according to the vesting schedule.
+If you send tokens there that are unknown to the contract they are lost (locked up in the contract forever if you don't have admin access to the code).
+The same applies for chain native tokens.

 ## Supported Queries